 Cruising on a motorbike is the best way to travel once you arrive in Ho Chi Minh City.
 Therefore, we recommend you book private tours with local guides, especially if you are new to the city, to save time planning and enjoy a stress-free local experience.

 Where to Stay in Ho Chi Minh City

-Ho Chi Minh City offers a wide range of luxury hotels that you can choose.
-Most of these hotels offer the most exceptional services and the best location in the central city.
+Ho Chi Minh City offers a wide range of luxury hotels from which you can choose.
+Most of these hotels provide the most exceptional services and the best location in the central city.
 Prices can range from $50 to $85 per night.
-Some of the top hotels in Ho Chi Minh City are New World Saigon, InterContinental Saigon, M Gallery, Nikko Hotel, Park Hyatt, Le Meridiem, Reverie, and Caravelle Saigon.
+Some top hotels are New World Saigon, InterContinental Saigon, M Gallery, Nikko Hotel, Park Hyatt, Le Meridiem, Reverie, and Caravelle Saigon.

 For lunch, you can enjoy a wide variety of dishes inside the Ben Thanh Market Foodcourt, where they offer everything from noodles, rice, to fresh fruits and desserts.
 In the evening, take a leisure walk down Nguyen Hue Walking Street for a look into Ho Chi Minh City’s fast-paced, metropolitan lifestyle.

 After dinner, walk around Bui Vien Street to enjoy an authentic Saigon (Ho Chi Minh City) nightlife style.
 There are plenty of bars and pubs located on this street.
 Check out some of the most popular nightclubs in Ho Chi Minh City for more details.

 - Pho (beef noodle soup) for breakfast (USD 2 for a heart-warming bowl of goodness)

 - Have some Vietnamese coffee (USD 0.5 – 1/cup)

 - Visit attractions in District 1: Independence Palace, Notre Dame Cathedral, Saigon Central Post Office,… (USD 2/entrance ticket)